UNM Online Handbook

 UNM Online works with the Scheduling Office to assign program restrictions to each AOP section.
 The restrictions allow only AOP majors to register for AOP courses.

-Conversely, a program restriction error code may sometimes result when an AOP major attempts to register for a non-AOP section of any delivery type (online max, hybrid, in-person, etc.) The solution is for the AOP major to register for an AOP section.
+Conversely, a program restriction error code may sometimes result when an AOP major attempts to register for a section of any non-AOP delivery type (online max, hybrid, in-person, etc.) The solution is for the AOP major to register for an AOP section.

 Faculty